 Since joining the charity I have witnessed the high level of dedication and enthusiasm from all its staff and volunteers first hand.
 All who support the Air Ambulance are truly inspiring, and I am very proud to be a part of it.

 I joined South East Coast Ambulance Service (SECAmb) in 2006 as a Resource Dispatcher.
 During this time I was also a CAD facilitator, ICCS super user and mentor for new call takers and dispatchers.
 I have also been a Community First Responder in my local town of Faversham for the past five years with SECAmb.

-I joined the Kent, Surrey & Sussex Air Ambulance Trust in January 2016 and feel privileged to work with such a professional, dedicated and very friendly team.
+I joined the charity in January 2016 and feel privileged to work with such a professional, dedicated and very friendly team.

 In my spare time I enjoy walking, swimming and listening to music but most of all I love spending time with my two beautiful grandchildren, Chloe and Jack.

 Before joining Air Ambulance Kent Surrey Sussex I worked at South East Coast Ambulance Service (SECAmb) for seven years as a 999 call taker and Response Desk Co-ordinator, working closely with the organisation’s large group of Volunteer Community First Responders.

 I have always had great respect for the work of the charity, and was thrilled to be offered the opportunity to be part of the team.
 I’m extremely proud of my role within the charity, and feel very privileged to work with such an inspiring group of Doctors, Paramedics and Pilots, who make a real difference, and of course the fundraisers and supporters who make it all possible.